 Slow Pace of Travel Industry Digital Transformation

 When it comes to the travel industry, digital transformation is not new as seen with the high levels of online penetration in airlines and more recently short-term rentals, spearheaded by Airbnb since 2008.
-But the overall trend is slow and the undergoing changes are not developing at the same pace as the majority of industries.
+But the overall trend is slow and the undergoing changes are not developing at the same pace as in the majority of industries.
 Tourism is in a state of inertia with stakeholders still struggling with lots of administration and manual work, without automation and systems in place.

-Slow processes bring more spent resources-time, money, people, lost opportunities, mistakes and finally – bad experience.
+Slow processes bring more spent resources – time, money, people, lost opportunities, mistakes, and finally, bad experience.
 The key for success is to transform processes and enforce collaboration, speed, efficiency, automation, up-to-date information, getting and sharing destination-related information from institutions, ensuring access to healthcare even away from home, and delivering a better experience.
 Consequently, it will allow travel companies to focus on the essence of their existence – providing unforgettable experiences to travelers and excellent service to their partners.

 Investment Plans on the Rise

 When talking to our prospects and looking at survey results from Arival, almost 50% of Tour operators have either no systems or have a combination of multiple systems that are not integrated, making their process slower, and directly affecting the revenue.

 However, According to Euromonitor’s latest Voice of the Industry – Digital Survey, travel businesses are ahead in terms of planning their technology investments.